MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

 8. On the **Licenses** | Overview blade, click **All products**, select the checkbox of **Azure Active Directory Premium P2** and click it to open.

-    >**Note**: In the Lab 4 - Exercise 2 - Task 4 **Assign Azure AD Premium P2 licenses to Azure AD users** was to assign the Premium Licenses to the users **aaduser1, aaduser2, and aaduser3**, make sure we remove those licenses from the assigned users
+    >**Note**: In the Lab 4 - Exercise 2 - Task 4 **Assign Microsoft Entra P2 licenses to Microsoft Entra users** was to assign the Premium Licenses to the users **aaduser1, aaduser2, and aaduser3**, make sure we remove those licenses from the assigned users

-9. On the **Azure Active Directory Premium P2 - Licensed users** blade, select the checkboxes of the user accounts to which you assigned **Azure Active Directory Premium P2** licenses.
+9. On the **Microsoft Entra P2 - Licensed users** blade, select the checkboxes of the user accounts to which you assigned **Azure Active Directory Premium P2** licenses.
 Click **Remove license** from the top pane and when prompted to confirm, select **Yes**.

 10. In the Azure portal, navigate to the **Users - All users** blade, click the entry representing the **aaduser1** user account, on the **aaduser1 - Profile** blade click **Delete**, and, when prompted to confirm, select **Yes**.